-My family, and my husband’s family alike, are pretty big Disney lovers.
-Our childhoods were sprinkled with a healthy dose of Disney animated classics and visits to Disney World.
-Now, with a family of our own, my husband and I absolutely love watching our kids faces light up when we tell them we’re going to Disney World!
-Nothing beats the fuzzy feeling you get while watching your little boy rub noses with Piglet or your daughter gasp in amazement at Cinderella’s castle.
+I come from a long line of Disney lovers.
+My childhood was sprinkled with a healthy dose of Disney animated classics and visits to Walt Disney World.
+Now, with a family of my own, my husband and I absolutely love watching our kid’s faces light up when we tell them we’re going on a Disney World vacation!
+Nothing beats the fuzzy feeling you get while watching your little boy run with open arms toward Mickey Mouse at Epcot or your daughter gasp in amazement at Cinderella’s castle at the Magic Kingdom.
 We’ve done it plenty of times over the years, and I’ve been asked on numerous occasions how we’ve done it on a budget.
 So here it is, everything I can think to write about saving money on a Disney vacation!

 When to Go

 We always shoot for the off-season as opposed to peak times.
 Crowds and costs are both lower during these times.